vkleer/CI_PP1_TD/README.md

 </details>

 ### Parallax Images
-- To divide the different sections on the site, multiple background images have been used to keep the design interesting
+- To divide the different sections on the website, multiple background images have been used to keep the design interesting
 - The images move at a different speed than the rest of the content when scrolling, creating an aesthetically pleasing effect
 - The hero image is also a parallax image